The Importance Of Integrity In The Workplace And How To Improve It

 Ask 100 people what makes an effective leader and you’re likely to get 100 different answers.
-But run leadership activities and you’ll be able to see right away who has the skills necessary to step into that position and what you need to do to improve that potential.
+But run a leadership activity and you’ll be able to see right away who has the skills necessary to step into that position and what you need to do to improve that potential.

-In this article, the management experts at Sling offer examples of the best leadership activities you can use to strengthen the abilities of your team and take them to the next level.
+In this article, we offer examples of the best leadership activities you can use to strengthen the abilities of your team and take them to the next level.

 That’s great as far as a definition goes, but experienced managers know that there’s much more involved than simply possessing the qualities and capacities necessary to lead.
 A successful leader will exercise those qualities and practice to improve.